ayusuke7/chat-app-firebase/README.md

-# A simple chat applicatoin with React/Typescript and Firebase Auth/Database
+# A simple chat application with React/Typescript and Firebase Auth/Database

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).